SiriDB/grafana-siridb-http-example/README Raspberry.md

 SiriDB processes.
 All this data will be stored in a SiriDB database and by using a Grafana Dashboard we are able to monitor the data.

 We use a fresh Raspian stretch lite installation.
-To be precise: Rasphian stretch lite minimal image, version:September 201
+To be precise: Rasphian stretch lite minimal image, version:September 2017

-Update and install Git, Pip and libuv1 by using apt.
 ```
 sudo apt update
 sudo apt upgrade